CarlGao4/mscz-to-video/README.md

 <video src="Flower Dance.mp4" controls="controls" width="100%">Your browser does not support the video tag.</video>

+*Here should be a sample video.
+Please go to [GitHub Pages](https://carlgao4.github.io/mscz-to-video/) to view the video.*

 ## Features

 - [x] Export MuseScore file to video